babylonhealth/ios-playbook/Cookbook/Technical-Documents/Apple_Pay.md

 Just execute `bundle exec fastlane setup_babylon_for_apple_pay_testing` and the project now is suitable for testing Apple Pay!

-Also there some user sandbox accounts in `1Password`.
+Also there are some user sandbox accounts in `1Password`.

 ### NOTICE
 After the execution of `bundle exec fastlane setup_babylon_for_apple_pay_testing` the project will be modified, these changes must __not__